 If you’ve experienced many of these tactics (e.g., gaslighting, triangulation, the silent treatment, and passive-aggressive behavior) within specific relationships, it’s possible that you’ve experienced emotional/psychological abuse.

 It may be time to seek professional help if you feel like you struggle to trust yourself or find it difficult to think about yourself in a positive manner.
-If you’re ready to find a therapist, begin your search using an online therapist directory.
+You can begin your search for a therapist using an online therapist directory or sign up for one of the many online therapy platforms to receive virtual therapy services.

 Additional Resources